Digital-Learning-fur-Schuler/docker-ilias-school-template/README.md

-# About this Repo
+# About this Repo (Work in Progress)

-This is the repository of the studer + raimann ag Docker image for [ILIAS](https://www.ilias.de).
-See [the Docker Hub page](https://hub.docker.com/r/sturai/ilias/) for information on how to use this Docker image.
+This repository will include the [ILIAS school template](https://docu.ilias.de/goto_docu_fold_8400.html) provided by the team SCHULE@ILIAS.
+The image is forked of the studer + raimann ag Docker image for [ILIAS](https://www.ilias.de).